swildenhoft/cars10/README.md

 # Cars10
 Cars10 is a CS:GO stats bot that pulls data from steams API.
-This is my first codeing project, so could properly be a lot cleaner code.
+This is my first coding project, so could properly be a lot cleaner code.
 But hey, it works!

 1. Add bot token to TOKEN ="Insert here"
 2. Run bot in your channel